 Immortals in El Goonish Shive are only allowed to guide and empower mortals without risking the wrath of other immortals.
 Those are the rules, here are the loopholes:

 Chaos has twisted the rules into pretzels by forcibly empowering unsuspecting mortals and pumping enough power into them to make them susceptible to suggestion bordering on Mind Control.
+Her son notes when explaining this, "even immortals have loopholes."
+We find out that this is an even bigger loophole later, because Chaos wasn't the one who did that.
+Another immortal left clues that made her son think it was her, thus remaining hidden for months.

 An immortal can only attack a mortal in self-defense, but according to Jerry Grace is lucky he's a "wise and jolly" immortal ("Like Santa Claus!") because making a threat display, like the way Grace did, towards a more flinchy immortal would have been enough to make that immortal panic and attack the offender.